 And for walking and cycling enthusiasts, work has already begun on what will eventually be one of the longest continuous bicycle-pedestrian pathways in the country, next to or near the SMART tracks.

-All this makes for the perfect way to explore central Sonoma County sans automobile.
-Here’s a quick look at what you can see and do at the various stops along the SMART train route in Sonoma County in order from north to south starting near the Charles M. Schulz Sonoma County Airport.
+Here's a quick look at what you can see and do at the various stops along the SMART train route in Sonoma County in order from north to south starting near the Charles M. Schulz Sonoma County Airport.

 1130 Airport Blvd., Santa Rosa